Linolenic acid properties

 These foods do not contain EPA and DHA.

-The only foods that contain sufficient amounts of EPA and DHA are foods of animal origin, and more specifically blue fish such as salmon, tuna, mackerel, herring, etc. Cod liver oil supplements contain EPA and DHA.
+The only foods that contain sufficient amounts of EPA and DHA are foods of animal origin, and more specifically oily fish such as salmon, tuna, mackerel, herring, etc. Cod liver oil supplements contain EPA and DHA.

 Linolenic acid is considered to be less effective than EPA and DHA because it needs to be transformed into the body.